N0K0/TG2020-AI/README.md

 Note that this is a beta of the final version, towards April the game will be **much** more polished! :)

 Expect changes to the readme up and throughout march.
+As well as some major feature updates.
+For example the missing UI parts.

 The point of this release is to show off the protocol so that everyone that wished may start working.
 We will **not** break any implementation that you are working on right now, but we may add more commands.
 Either for finer control of the vehicle or easier control for more novice players.